DharshanKeshav/CODTECH-_TASK-1-API-INTEGRATION/README.md

 * View temperature, wind speed, humidity, and min/max temperature
 * Get a fun **AI-generated weather report** (Gemini-powered)

-This project was developed as part of an **internship assignment at CODTECH IT SOLUTIONS**.

 ## 🛠️ Tech Stack

 * **HTML5**